MechaDragonX/BambooCutterLayover/readme.md

 The program is functional but lacks some optimization.
 Please see the [releases page](https://github.com/MechaDragonX/BambooCutterLayover/releases) for compiled builds.
 Check the [issues](https://github.com/MechaDragonX/BambooCutterLayover/issues) tab for any issues.

 ## Coming Soon
-- A web or mobile version so people don't need to need to have access to a terminal to use this.
-    - The use of C++ was for my own practice, and since this *can* be done solely from the terminal.
-    - I might make a GUI version in C++ to practice that, but pragmatically speaking, the most useful is a website or mobile app.
 - [Toonily](https://toonily.com) is a site that's supported by default, [but I am unable to get the proxy to work manually](https://github.com/MechaDragonX/BambooCutterLayover/issues/1).
 - Add support for sites the use the [FoOlSlide reader](https://foolcode.github.io/FoOlSlide/), since [guya.moe](https://guya.moe) supports them.